mercedes-benz/acentrik/sdk/CONSUME_COMPUTE.md

-# Quickstart: Consume Compute-to-Data Flow (Fixed Rate Exchange)
+# Quickstart: Consume Compute-to-Data Flow

-This quickstart describes consuming Compute-to-Data flow.

-It focuses on ConsumerA's experience as a consumer
+This describes the flow when running a Compute-to-Data job, focusing on ConsumerA's experience as a Data Consumer on Acentrik Data Marketplace

 Here are the steps:

 1. Setup
-2. ConsumerA buys datatoken (Fixed) / request datatoken from dispenser (Free)
+2. ConsumerA buys datatoken (Fixed-rate) / request datatoken from dispenser (Free)
 3. ConsumerA pay datatoken for the service
 4. ConsumerA starts a compute job
-5. ConsumerA monitors logs / algorithm output
+5. ConsumerA monitors logs / output file

 Let's go through each step.